Elwha Dam: Construction

 The dam was built under the direction of Thomas Aldwell.
 He previously bought up tracts of land around the river, and with the help of Canadian financier George Glines, began construction of the Elwha Dam in 1910.
 Aldwell and his contractors cut corners on constructing the dam, including illegally not building fish passages and not securing it to the bedrock.
 Thus, in 1912, as the reservoir filled behind the nearly completed dam, the lower sections of the dam gave way and a torrent of water headed downstream, taking out a bridge.
 Aldwell was able to get funding for reconstructing the dam and it was completed in 1913.
 The reservoir that filled the valley behind was known as Lake Aldwell.

 The Elwha River Hydroelectric Power Plant historic district, a 3.5 acre area comprising the dam, the powerhouse, five penstocks and the surge tank, was listed on the National Register of Historic Places in 1988.

 Initially, along with the Glines Canyon Dam, which was completed in 1926, it helped to fuel economic growth and development for the Olympic Peninsula and the community of Port Angeles, Washington.
 However, by the early 21st century, the combined power output of both dams only provided the equivalent of 38% of the electricity needed to operate one sawmill, the Daishowa America mill.

 Lacking passage for migrating salmon, its construction blocked access by anadromous salmonids to the upper 38 miles (48 km) of mainstream habitat and more than 30 mi of tributary habitat.
-The salmon runs that once numbered more than 400,000 adult returns in over 70 mi of available habitat, now numbered less than 4,000 adult returns on only 4.9 mi of available habitat.
+The salmon runs that once numbered more than 400,000 adult returns in over 70 mi of available habitat, after construction numbered less than 4,000 adult returns on only 4.9 mi of available habitat.